STRIDE: Post-Training LLMs to Reason and Refine Bio-Sequences via Edit Trajectories: Method

 \subsection{Stage II: Functional Alignment via Group Relative Policy Optimization (GRPO)}

-\paragraph{From capability to objective.} Stage~I trains a conservative, validity-preserving editor by imitating shortest edit paths.
+Stage~I trains a conservative, validity-oriented editor by imitating shortest edit paths.
 Stage~II further aligns the editor with task objectives by optimizing task rewards while regularizing to the Stage~I reference policy $\pi_{\mathrm{ref}}$.